eoakley/artifacthelper/README.md

 ## To do

-* Add support for different resolutions and environments
 * Add an option to automatically scan the cards
 * Deck tracker
 * Advanced card recomendadion (based on synergy and mana curve)